 OwnerPMI (Project Management Institute, USA)PeopleCert / Axelos (UK)

-Experience required3–5 years PM experience + 35 hours training PRINCE2 easierNone formally — open to anyone with Foundation
+Experience required3 to 5 years PM experience plus 35 hours training PRINCE2 easierNone formally.
+Open to anyone who has passed Foundation.

 Questions180 scenario-based questions PRINCE2 easier68 objective questions